pradeep3sep/interviewquestion/README JavaScript.md

 typeof Math.sin === "function";
 ```

+> ### why is NaN === NaN or NaN == NaN returning false
+`NaN != NaN` because they are not necessary the SAME non-number.
+Thus it makes a lot of sense...
+Also why floats have both +0.00 and -0.00 that are not the same.
+Rounding may do that they are actually not zero.

+As for typeof, that depends on the language.
+And most languages will say that NaN is a float, double or number depending on how they classify it...
+I know of no languages that will say this is an unknown type or null.

 > ### What is 2 in [1,2]
 false.
 Because "in" returns whether a particular property/index available in the Object.
 In this case object has index 0 and 1 but don't have 2.
 Hence you get false.